Psephos - Adam Carr's Election Archive

 • Statistics and history

 Bradfield was created in 1949, occupying the upper-class heartland of Sydney's North Shore, one of the wealthiest areas in Australia.
 In later years it expanded somewhat to the north-west, into slightly less aristocratic areas, but it still had the second-highest median income level of any seat, and the second-highest proportion of people in professional and managerial occupations.
-This made Bradfield one of the safest Liberal seats in Australia, although it was overtaken in recent years by neighbouring Mitchell as the safest of all.
+This made Bradfield the safest Liberal seats in Australia, although it has now overtaken by Barker in South Australia.
 Bradfield has become increasingly multi-cultural, with 15% of residents claiming Chinese ancestry, without changing its voting behaviour - until 2022.

 The first member for Bradfield was former Prime Minister Billy Hughes, the longest-serving member of the Australian Parliament, who had previously been MP for North Sydney in the same region.
 Dr Brendan Nelson, who won Bradfield in 1996 only three years after leaving the Labor Party, was Defence Minister in the Howard Government and a short-lived Leader of the Liberal Party after the 2007 election defeat.